pubnub/pubnub-mcp-server/resources/sdk_docs/python_message-actions.md

 Parameters:
 - channel (String): Channel name to list message actions for.
-- start (String): Action timetoken for start of range (exclusive).
+- start (String): Message action timetoken for the start of the range (exclusive).
-- end (String): Action timetoken for end of range (inclusive).
+- end (String): Message action timetoken for the end of the range (inclusive).
-- limit (Integer): Max actions to return; if exceeded, results include a more token.
-See REST docs.
+- limit (Integer): Maximum number of actions to return.
+If exceeded, results include a more token.
+See REST docs: /docs/sdks/rest-api/get-actions.
-- message_action_callback (Function): Success or error callback.
+- message_action_callback (Function): Callback for success or error.
 See PNMessageAction callback.

 ### Sample code[​](#sample-code-2)